MattBaer77/Capstone-1-Baer/capstone_1_baer_proposal.md

 - Functionality:
     - Represent basic workout information from API in legible format
     - Have a “guided” editor mode for use during a workout so that users can add data without being burdened by excessive navigation.
-        - Example: “How many reps in this set?”
+        - Example: “How many reps completed?”
         - Form Text Input: “15”
     - Have a “progress overview” for each workout that visually compares previous performance to most current performance.
 <br>